Senior User Researcher

 You can: help teams understand the diversity of users of government services effectively include all kinds of users in appropriate research activities advocate inclusive practices and help teams design and deliver accessible services that work for all users

-Practitioner Research
+Practitioner Research management, leadership and assurance

 Society and technology